What is a colonoscopy?

 Why might I need a colonoscopy?

-Colonoscopy can help your provider look for problems in your colon.
-These include
+Colonoscopy can help your healthcare provider look for problems in your colon.
+These

 Colonoscopy is also used to screen for colorectal cancer.
 Screening means looking

-A colonoscopy may be used to check and if needed treat things such as:
+A colonoscopy may be used to check for and, if needed, treat things such as:

 It may also be used to find the cause of unexplained, long-term (chronic) diarrhea